AriaSalvatrice/AriaModules/README.md

 There are three different form factors available of the same underlying module:

 - **Quatherina's Quality Quad Quantizer**  (or **QQQQ**): The full 20hp version, featuring piano buttons, 4 polyphonic quantizer columns, and 16 scenes memory.
-- TODO: **Quack**: This smaller 7hp version only includes piano buttons, and a single polyphonic quantizer column from QQQQ.
+- **Quack**: This smaller 7hp version only includes piano buttons, and a single polyphonic quantizer column from QQQQ.
-- TODO: **Q<**: 3hp.
+- **Q<**: 3hp.
 1 column.
 External input.
 Tiny.

-Those modules are all TODO: expanders of each other: the left one sets the scale to the one on the right, which forwards it.
+Those modules are all expanders of each other: the left one sets the scale to the one on the right, which forwards it.
 For example, if you only require two quantizer lines and no sequencer, you can use **Quack** on the left and **Q<** on the right, to use only half the size of **QQQQ**.
 If expander behavior is not desired, you can leave a gap between the instances, or TODO: disable expander features from the right-click menu.

 The scale of the device can be set from multiple sources, and **the last source to make a change always has the last word what's the scale**.
 If you edit the settings after patching in an unchanging external scale, just unplug and replug the jack to reload it.